Building committees can organise yard work and cleaning bees for the building’s residents to clean up the yard areas and shared facilities.

 Spring and autumn are great times for such events.
 The following points should be taken into account in the arrangements:

-- Inform residents about the work bee on the building’s notice board, for example.
+- Notify residents of the community effort well in advance, for example, on the house notice board or in the house social media group.
 In the bee invitations, you should mention at least the date and time, what will be done and whether there will be a sauna opportunity.

 - Children are often enthusiastic helpers, so you should also think of work tasks suitable for children.